![]() |

 Preparation can vary.

-speakers, I was fascinated at the varied approaches they had used to prepare
+I was fascinated with the varied approaches other speakers used to prepare

 their presentation since it is such a personal process: writing it out almost verbatim, using a lengthy slide deck